Page and Post

 To illustrate a realistic sitemap, here we have two WordPress site structure as an example.

 1. Business Website – This type of Website normally have basic content about the business or the organization.
-The Static Pages part of the website are stand alone pages, they don’t rely on other contents in the website.
+The Static Pages part of the website are stand alone pages, they do not rely on other contents in the website.
 Here we use the Category in WordPress to group three basic contents that often change in a timely manner.

 HOME - Static Pages (Contents that are not regularly change) - Home - About - Contact - TOS/Privacy - Products and Services (Each product can have a link to your shopping cart) - Category (Use category to separate 3 basic contents that are time sensitive) - Promotions - Tags (Use tags to organize related promotions) - Events - Tags (Use tags to organize related events) - Articles (This is your Blog posts)